ppone/docs/getting-started.md

 ![Creating First Customer](/docs/img/create-first-customer.png)

 How do you expect to get paid from this customer?
-We support two collection modes: automatic or manual. *Manual collection mode* will invoice your customer according to the payment terms you select.
-The customer can pay any invoices with the payment methods you accept.
-Conversely, *automatic collection mode* will perform a charge automatically when an invoice is issued.
+When **AutoPay** is disabled (the default) your customer will be able to pay invoices using any of the payment methods you accept, according to the payment terms you specify.
+If you enable [AutoPay](autopay) then your customer's payment source will be charged for any invoices issued against their account.

-For this example we're going to select *manual collection mode* and *Net 7* payment terms.
+For this example we're going to leave AutoPay disabled and use *Net 7* payment terms.
 This means that payment is due within 7 days.
 Once you have entered in your customer's information then you can click **Create**.

 Selecting the customer will fill in the payment terms and due date on the invoice.
 All that remains is to add the line items.